-Providing strong vehicular and pedestrian connections both between parking areas and to the storefronts are also important.
+Providing strong vehicular and pedestrian connections both between parking areas and to the storefronts is also important.
 Creating direct visual and physical paths improves circulation, encourages a more efficient layout of parking areas, and improves the overall parking experience for downtown visitors.
-Parking lots in Downtown Grandview Heights demonstrate how multiple connections can improve the circulation within a lot.
+Parking lots in Downtown Grandview Heights (left) and Uptown Westerville (below) demonstrate how multiple connections and shared parking can serve multiple properties.